American Popular Revolutionary Alliance: 21st century

+Alliance with Keiko Fujimori

 On the eve of leaving the government, García called a general election for 10 April 2011.
 APRA ran as a guest presidential candidate for former minister Mercedes Aráoz, but her candidacy was frustrated by numerous internal conflicts with other party leaders.
 In this way, the party participated in the elections without a candidate, obtaining 4 seats in Congress.
 It has remained an organized opposition party against the Ollanta Humala administration.
 For the 2016 elections, APRA signed an alliance with the Partido Popular Cristiano and Vamos Perú, under the title of "Alianza Popular (Popular Alliance)", with Alan García as the presidential candidate, who will serve a third term and long-time rival Lourdes Flores as Garcia's first running mate.
 According to Javier Barreda, this alliance did not benefit these three parties at all.
-On 13 May 2016, a political alliance between APRA and Keiko Fujimori is seen.

-In the elections of said year, Alan García lost resoundingly, remaining in fifth place with 6.19%.
-Hours later, the candidate resigned from the APRA presidency calling for an "internal restructuring of the party."
-On Monday, 3 October 2016, Enrique Cornejo asks that they not think of putting obstacles that hinder votes, where he said do not think of cheating on the part of your "companions".
+In the 2016 elections, Alan García lost resoundingly, remaining in fifth place with 6.19%.
+Hours later, he resigned from the APRA presidency calling for an "internal restructuring of the party."
+On 13 May 2016, a political alliance between APRA and Keiko Fujimori is created.
+In this alliance, APRA and Fujimori's Popular Force party collaborate to target political opponents implicated in the Odebrecht corruption scandal, using sympathetic prosecutors and judges to accused rivals of corruption.

+Post-García era

 On 17 April 2019, former President Alan García died at the Casimiro Ulloa Hospital in Miraflores after shooting himself in the head after a preliminary search and arrest warrant against him due to the Odebrecht corruption scandal.

 In the extraordinary congressional elections of 2020, held after the dissolution of Congress in 2019, the APRA had its worst electoral result of 2.7%, failing to pass the 5% electoral threshold, which means that it would not have parliamentary representation after 25 uninterrupted years.
 However, it managed to maintain the registration as a political party since it was an extraordinary electoral process.

 In 2020, the party chose former Minister Nidia Vílchez as its presidential candidate for the 2021 general elections.
 However, and because the Special Electoral Jury (JEE) declared the party's congressional list inadmissible, they decided to withdraw Vílchez's candidacy for the presidency.
-Because the party did not participate in the general elections, the party could lose its registration as a political party.
+In the 2026 Peruvian general election, APRA saw low support, with its candidate receiving less than 1% of votes.